Hair colour gene study sheds new light on roots of redheads' locks

 The researchers were surprised to find that many of these 200 genetic differences were associated with hair texture rather than pigmentation.
 Others are involved in determining how the hair grows - whether curly or straight, for example.

 The study, published in Nature Communications, was funded by the Medical Research Council and the Biotechnology and Biological Sciences Research Council.

-Professor Albert Tenesa, of the University of Edinburgh’s Roslin Institute, said: “We are very pleased that this work has unravelled most of the genetic variation contributing to differences in hair colour among people.”
+Professor Albert Tenesa, of The University of Edinburgh’s The Roslin Institute, said: “We are very pleased that this work has unravelled most of the genetic variation contributing to differences in hair colour among people.”

 Melanie Welham, Executive Chair of the Biotechnology and Biological Sciences Research Council, said: “Once again collaborative research is helping to provide answers to some of life’s important questions.
 BBSRC is pleased to have helped support the largest genetic study of human hair colour.
 It has provided some fascinating insights into what makes us such distinct individuals.”